wgsl-tooling-wg/wesl-spec/WeslToml.md

   - Falls back to latest edition that tools know.
 - Currently only `unstable_2025` is accepted, since we do not have an edition yet.
   - No incompatible changes are planned, but we have not committed to stable version for long term support.
+- Dependencies are interpreted using the edition that they declared, not the edition of the consuming package.

 ### `package-manager` field